Biden assault allegation prompts GOP attacks, Dem worries

 Even some Trump antagonists within the GOP say the opportunity for the president and his allies is obvious.

-Rick Tyler, a former spokesman for Texas Republican Sen. Ted Cruz and a prominent Trump critic, noted that the coronavirus outbreak and subsequent economic crash has “ruled out any prospect that Republicans could run on great economic times.”
+Rick Tyler, a former spokesman for Texas Republican Sen. Ted Cruz and a prominent Trump critic, noted that the coronavirus outbreak and subsequent economic crash have “ruled out any prospect that Republicans could run on great economic times.”

-“And so whats left?
+“And so what’s left?
 What’s left is scorched earth, and that means digging up anything they can about Biden,” he said.
 “They’re trying to make Joe Biden into something that’s worse than Donald Trump.”

-AP writers Brian Slodysko in Washington and Bill Barrow in Atlanta contributed to this report.
+Associated Press writers Brian Slodysko in Washington and Bill Barrow in Atlanta contributed to this report.

 Sign up for Daily Newsletters